octoTurnip/ha-flipped-utilities/README.md

 # The Configuration Panel

-This module comes with it's own configuration panel!
-If you are the Home Assistant server administrator, you can use this panel to create and set input helper entities for all users and global defaults.
-If you are not the administrator you can set the input helper entities for yourself, but an administrator must create them first.
+This module comes with its own configuration panel!
+If you are the Home Assistant server administrator, you can use this panel to create and set input helper entities for all users, devices, and global defaults.
+If you are not the administrator you can set style options for yourself and your current device after an administrator creates them.

 <img src="https://raw.githubusercontent.com/Nerwyn/material-you-utilities/expressive/assets/configuration-panel.png" width="750"/>

-The settings for every user, device, and the global settings are all the same.
-If a user does not have helpers setup, then the global settings are used.
+Device settings are prioritized over all other settings, followed by user settings and then global settings.

-To create input helper entities for a user, click on `Create Helpers` in their settings card.
+To create input helper entities for a user, device, or globally, click on `Create Helpers` in their settings card.
 Similarly, you can delete input helper entities for a user by clicking `Delete Helpers`.
-After creating helpers, you or their non-admin user can modify them from the configuration panel or open their more info dialog using the buttons to their left.
+After creating helpers, you or the non-admin user can modify them from the configuration panel or open their more info dialog using the buttons to their left.

 ## You, Everyone, and Devices